SimplyStaking/panic_polkadot/doc/DESIGN_AND_FEATURES.md

 #### Democracy

-In PANIC, whenever a new referendum is created and is still available, the user is informed via an info alert that a new referendum has been created along with its ID and end block.
+In PANIC, whenever a new referendum is created and is still ongoing, the user is informed via an info alert that a new referendum has been created along with its ID and end block.
 Moving on to public proposals, when a new public proposal is created, an info alert is raised along with its ID.

 Note: